chunkai1312/ng-redux-todomvc/README.md

-# angular-redux-todomvc
+# ng-redux-todomvc

-> Angular 1.5+ with Redux TodoMVC example
+> TodoMVC example using Angular 1.5+ with Redux

 ## Contains